 If you’re in need of something simple, just for checking voltages or continuity and don’t want to spend more than a handful of dollars, this INNOVA meter should be your choice.
-The features it has make it a great tool for home or car, and it simplifies testing of certain things … a built in color coded LED scale will check batteries for example.
+The features it has to make it a great tool for home or car, and it simplifies testing of certain things … a built-in color-coded LED scale will check batteries for example.

 The case itself is pretty solid and uses rubber corner guards, which should protect the meter from all but the most damaging falls or drops.
-Similar to the 3340, my only real gripe would be a lack of alligator leads or clips.
+Similar to thr INNOVA 3340, my only real gripe would be a lack of alligator leads or clips.

 It’s cheap yet cheerful and does what you need.

 The only thing that I’d really add to this, is that investing in a quality set of test leads is a worthwhile thing – some of the less expensive models have cheap leads, which can lead to poor readings (especially when measuring resistance), or total failure.